 All states provide political parties and candidates for public office some level of access to voter registration data.
 For example, voter information may be shared with local and state authorities as well as private companies as well as researchers, and the media in the event of a scandal.
 Depending on state laws, only some people have access to public documents.
 Only state residents, registered voters, non-profit organizations and researchers may have access to some information.
 Most states, on the other hand, let the public see certain information about who is registered to vote.
 This information typically includes the voter’s present address, which many survivors value for privacy and safety reasons.

 Every state provides a mechanism for voters to verify their registration status in addition to sharing or selling voter data.
 In order to do these status checks, it would be as easy as typing in a name and zip code in the box provided.
 When a voter’s status is checked, the entire current address is shown.
-Survivors of abuse, whose safety may be jeopardized if their abuser discovers their current whereabouts and can estimate their zip code, may find this readily available status checks frightening.
+Survivors of abuse, whose safety may be jeopardized if their abuser discovers their current whereabouts and can estimate their zip code, may find these readily available status checks frightening.

 Additionally, the mechanism itself does not correlate across state borders.
 In the first place, vendors differ in terms of how they monitor citizens when they traverse state lines.
 While federal law (the Help America Vote Act of 2002) mandates that each state maintain a list of its registered voters, election administration in the United States has traditionally been extremely decentralized, making it difficult to harmonize state data.